Accelerating specialty pharmacy programs and clinical platform modernization for Fuze Health

 Truepill (now operating under the Fuze Health umbrella) provides an API-first platform that enables pharmaceutical brands, telehealth providers, and health insurers to launch and scale national pharmacy experiences.
 By combining a digital healthcare platform with a physical network of high-tech fulfillment centers, the company streamlines the test-to-treat process for millions of patients.

-The new leaders were briefed on our capabilities and previous successful delivery and trusted us to execute the next phase of their digital roadmap.
+The new leaders were briefed on our capabilities and previous successful delivery, and trusted us to execute the next phase of their digital roadmap.

 The challenge